 Please note that Therapy/Emotional Support animals are restricted to the residence area where the student resides only.
-They cannot go to class or to other communal areas of the University including the Library, the Arena, sports fields, the Rec Center, Thunder Alley, Classroom buildings, Pool area, etc Emotional Support Animals can accompany their owner at eateries with outdoor seating, but pursuant to FDA Food Code: 6-501.115, they may not be seated inside, or go inside of eateries on campus.
+They cannot go to class or to other communal areas of the University including the Library, the Arena, sports fields, the Rec Center, Thunder Alley, Classroom buildings, Pool area, etc. If you would like the University to consider an alternative accommodation, it will be reviewed under the premise of a reasonable accommodation as defined under Section 504 of the Rehabilitation Act, and may require additional documentation.
+Summer 2019 University Policy Handbook

 Emotional Support Animals may not be left overnight in University Housing to be cared for by an individual other than the owner.
-If the Owner is going to be absent from their assigned dwelling overnight or for an extended period of days, it is the sole responsibility of the Owner to make off campus arrangements for the animal or to take the animal with them.
+If the Owner is going to be absent from their assigned dwelling overnight or for an extended period of time, it is the sole responsibility of the Owner to make off campus arrangements for the animal or to take the animal with them.
 GCU staff, and fellow students shall not be required to provide care or food for any Emotional Support Animal.